patrickballantyne/USRetailCentres/README.md

 - SafeGraph Retail Places Building Geometries - *polygons*
 - OSM Retail Land-Use - *polygons*

-All the necessary functions can be found [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Delineation.R), and you can follow this workflow to obtain a clustering with similar datasets:
+All the necessary functions can be found [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Delineation.R).

-- Assemble OSM retail landuse polygons - using the 'bb.list()' and 'get_osm_polygons()' functions.
-- Convert all your retail locations datasets to H3 - using either the 'extract_state_h3()' function, or to assemble them individually you can use the 'points2hr()', 'lines2h3()', 'poly2h3()' and 'buildings2h3()' functions.
-- Download the urban features (rails, roads, water) that you want to act as delimiters for your retail centre boundaries, and assemble them for the clustering using the 'get_urban_features()' function.
-- Run the delineation - using the 'get_h3_clusters()' function, selecting the h3 resolution you want to use, the minimum number of points in a centre, the no. of krings and whether or not you want the boundary or individual hexagons returned.

 For improved performance - particularly useful with larger states (CA, NJ, NY), there is also a set of the same functions written to utilise parallelisation, for improved performance.
-These can be found in [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Delineation%20(Parallel).R), and you can use pretty much the same workflow as above to achieve the same results.
+These can be found in [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Delineation%20(Parallel).R).

 ---

 ## Part Two - A Typology of American Retail

+To construct a typology of Retail Centres, we use unsupervised machine learning algorithm called PAM (partition around medoids) to identify groups of retail centres that share similar characteristics.

+The typology is currently constructed taking into account the following:

+- Composition - proportions of Comparison, Convenience, Service and Leisure.
+- Diversity - proportions of Independents vs National Chains, diversity of retail sub categories.
+- Size & Function - number of retail locations, linearity of centres, surrounding road and building densities, employment densities.

+At the moment, Geodemographics & Economic Performance have not yet been integrated, due to issues with data coverage and their wider integration into the typology.

+All the necessary functions can be found [HERE] (insert URL).

+For improved performance - particularly in extracting optimal k values and performing PCA, there is also a set of functions written to utilise parallelisation, for improved performance.
+These can be found [HERE] (insert URL).

 ---